FyzShk/FyzShk/README.md

 - 👋 Hi, I’m @FyzShk
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning HTML, CSS, JS and ReactJs
 - 💞️ I’m looking to collaborate on any open source project
 - 📫 How to reach me: Email: fyzshk777@gmail.com